RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cvss/CVSS.md

     https://www.first.org/cvss/v4.0/user-guide

-There's a big difference in likelihood of exploitation, and associated populations of CVEs, in Attacked vs POC.

-However, the CVSS Score changes only slightly between these - and that slight variation in score does not significantly change the counts of CVEs above the score per [Count of CVEs at or above CVSS Base Score](#count-of-cves-at-or-above-cvss-base-score).

 **The convenience of a single CVSS score comes with the cost of not being able to understand or differentiate between the risk factors from the score, and not being able to prioritize effectively using the score.**